chrisboo/cueclick/README.md

 - Allow users to sign out of the web application

 #### Mobile
+- Allow users to connect to and control a specific presentation via a secret key
 - Allow users to control the presentation by swiping left and right
+- Display corresponding speaker notes (i.e. script) on connected mobile devices
+- Switch script display in response to mobile controls

 ## Instructions -- How to run the code